Two people sitting in bean bag shairs looking out over the landscape.

 Are there supplements to reduce cortisol?

 There are some supplements that can be used to help the body normalize adrenal function.
 Some of these products include adaptogens, which are a special class of botanical medicine that help the body adapt to stress.
-A few popular adaptogens are Ashwadandga, Holy Basil, and Rhodiola.
+A few popular adaptogens are Ashwagandha, Holy Basil, and Rhodiola.

 It’s always best to speak with your healthcare provider first before taking adaptogens, or making any health changes, to see if these may be helpful for you.